Feature #397

 So, (correct me if I am wrong Scott), but just make it so it is easy to adjust parameters after the preparation is complete.

-Updated by Scott Stagg almost 13 years ago
+Updated by Scott Stagg over 13 years ago

 Yes, Neil hit the nail on the head.
 There are some other advantages to how I wrote runFrealign, such as that it is faster and makes better use of cluster resources.
 For the Euler refinement part of an iteration, it runs many (as many as you request) single processor jobs.
 The reconstruction part of Frealign is unable to do parallelization on more than the cores on one node.
 Thus it launches a one node many core job. runFrealign expands and contracts with the needs of the refinement.
 There are many more aspects that I would like to discuss, but it's too hard to talk over redmine.
 Can we have a phone conference about this?

-Updated by Anchi Cheng almost 13 years ago
+Updated by Anchi Cheng over 13 years ago

 Part of the refactoring has a standardized way to set different parameters per iteration in the preparation step. so it is not a consideration.
 The prepParallelFrealign.py is of the same concept of proprogating refinement to many processors on the cluster side.
 I do see that runFrealign.py creates multiple thread during the alignment.
 It does make it easier to get resource to run them.
 I think that part can be put in place of the prepFrealign approach.
 It should work out with what we have in mind here, too.